seerge/g-helper/docs/README.md

 - [Microsoft .NET7](https://dotnet.microsoft.com/en-us/download).
 Most probably you already have it.
 Otherwise [download it](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.202-windows-x64-installer) from the official website.

 - [Asus System Control Interface v3+](https://dlcdnets.asus.com/pub/ASUS/nb/Image/CustomComponent/ASUSSystemControlInterfaceV3/ASUSSystemControlInterfaceV3.exe).
 This "driver" from asus should be installed automatically by windows update or along other asus apps.
-If it's not the case by some reason - you can download and install it manually.
+If it's not the case for some reason - you can download and install it manually.

 ### Recommendations (optional)